My Trip to Gstaad, Switzerland

 I went to the traditional music festival in Saanen.

 I grabbed a Swiss beer, and as I heard the traditional tunes, it brought back fond memories of the polka music that my grandmother used to blast on Sunday mornings when I was growing up.
 Sure, on a map, Poland is not too close to Switzerland, but believe it or not, the music that I heard that evening was very similar.
-I did not embarrass any of my fellow travel-mates by breaking into a polka-esque prance–– I think they were relieved.
+I don’t think I embarrassed any of my fellow travel-mates by breaking into a polka-esque prance.

 If you’ve been reading this blog for any length of time, you know that I am not outdoorsy, and much more at home in an urban environment like NYC.
 But one of the things that I love about travel is that it forces me to step outside my comfort zone.
 Trips like this one encourage me to try new things and maybe even conquer my fears.